-Allison smiled and her eyes rolled back in her head as he reached down to grip her thigh with his long-fingered hand.
-Her hips bucked toward him of their own volition and she could hear him growl lowly in his throat, hovering over her momentarily and devouring her with his eyes.
+Allison smiled and her eyes rolled back in her head as he reached down to grip her thigh with his longer-fingered hand.
+Her hips bucked toward him of their own volition and she could hear him growl lowly in his throat, hovering over momentarily and devouring her with wide eyes.

 And then he froze.

 Allison's eyes popped open in confusion, watching as Isaac seemed to be listening to something in the distance.

 All at once Isaac sprang back and leapt off the bed.

 "Shit, shit, shit," he muttered as he searched frantically for the articles of his clothing strewn around her room.
 "Your dad.
 Allison, your dad is getting off the elevator."

 Allison moved as quickly as Isaac, attempting to put his clothes back on in a semblance of normalcy.
 Isaac had his pants on and one sock, hopping as he tried to put on the other.
 She couldn't find his shirt only to realize she'd put it on herself by accident, and inside out.
 She pulled on her pants in time for Isaac to groan and she could hear, with her own human ears, her father come through the front door.

 "Closet!" she hissed breathlessly, pushing him toward the open door.
 He stumbled over his own shoes and fell face first into her rack of clothing with a loud crash.

 Allison cringed and was about to tell him to be quiet when her bedroom door swung open revealing a concerned Chris Argent holding a tray of sodas and a bag of fast food.

 Allison froze.
 Every possible excuse for this situation flew from her mind as Isaac righted himself.